DataJuggler/DBCompare/README.md

 <a href='https://youtu.be/13HipAOyAqU'>This is the most recent video on YouTube:</a>

-This project now has Git Hug Pages setup.
+This project now has Git Hub Pages setup.
 Book mark this and I will try and keep it up to date with the latest news:

 <a href='https://datajuggler.github.io/DBCompare/'>DB Compare Home - Git Hub Pages</a>